Sales Negotiation Skills to Maximize Outcomes

 corporate-brochure-cta

-Now, tactics come with some heavy emotional baggage.
+Now, tactics carry significant emotional baggage.
 If someone says, “I worked with XTech on a sales deal once.
 They used some tactics during negotiations,” what are your initial reactions?

 For most of us, our minds jump to manipulation.
 The word tactic almost seems intrinsically tied to the idea of manipulation.
-Outside the obvious ethical implications of using tactics, there are often legal consequences of offering false information.
+Beyond the obvious ethical implications of using tactics, there are often legal consequences for providing false information.
 Also, when up against a skilled negotiator, tactics always fall flat.
-To master the counter, sales professionals need to learn to dig deeper past their first reaction.
+To master the counter, sales professionals need to dig deeper beyond their first reaction.

-On the one hand, there may be no budgetary issues at all.
+On the one hand, there may be no budgetary issues.
 It could just be a lie to get the price down.
-On the other hand, this could very well be a true statement and simply a tough situation that the client finds themselves in.
+On the other hand, this could be a true statement and simply a tough situation the client finds themselves in.

-Skilled negotiators need to realize the importance of diagnosing the true nature of the behavior at hand before responding.
+Skilled negotiators need to recognize the importance of diagnosing the true nature of the behavior before responding.

 Responding to Tactics